AimanMadan/AimanMadan/README.md

 **`very cool person (computer science 🖥️/ music 🎹)`**

+My main focus is on machine learning and artificial intelligence.
 I have a knack for creating innovative web scraping tools and automation projects.
-Currently, as a Lab Assistant at CSUSM, I'm contributing to a PhD research study on students' reflections on AI-generated answers, where I develop and maintain data collection tools.
-I'm deeply interested in AI, ML, and staying updated with the latest tech trends.
+Currently, as a Research Assistant at CSUSM, I'm contributing to two PhD research studies: one where I develop and maintain data collection tools, and another focused on detecting the grade of glioblastoma in patients using machine learning.
 Outside of tech, I turn my passion for music production into a side hustle, collaborating with both famous and upcoming artists.

-My goal is to carve a successful career in the tech industry.
+My goal is to make a meaningful impact and achieve advancements in the field of AI.

 <p align="center">
   <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/993370af-11f4-48e7-9e0d-e5b79c2e7890" width="500">